Why Can't I Have Goals?

 How to fix: learn to be mindful in what you do, notice your feelings and if possible, write them down

 Observe yourself by being mindful in everything you do.
 Whenever you do something, say, watch a movie, go to work, have dinner, talk to people, notice how you feel, how you like or dislike anything.
-Gradually, you will be able to decide what you want or do not want, hence form your own expectations.
+Gradually, you will be able to decide what you want or do not want, hence form your own expectations and goals.

 Some of the best ways to practice mindfulness and enhance self-awareness: